c-ware/argparse/README.md

 It should be noted however, this library does not tackle the creation of help messages.
 This is mostly to simplify the desgin of the library.
-However, you can find examples on writing your own logic for displaying help messages in `examples/help.c`.
+However, you can find examples on writing your own logic for displaying help messages, as well as how to write a basic program with argparse, in `examples/isum.c`